Accessibility statement — Gardening Southfields

 Keyboard and screen-reader testing for garden resources Screen-reader support and implementation: we test with popular screen readers and focus on ensuring that garden activity schedules, volunteer sign-up forms, and event details can be read linearly and navigated efficiently.
 Our volunteers and content creators receive guidance on writing accessible text, adding descriptive image text, and labelling controls.
 When interactive maps or booking widgets are used to support Southfields gardening activities, we provide accessible alternatives such as textual location descriptions and keyboard-operable controls.

-Volunteer demonstrating keyboard navigation at a garden event Keyboard navigation is central to our accessibility work.
+A middle-aged man and woman are kneeling together in a well-maintained garden, surrounded by blooming pink and white flowers on lush green bushes.
+The man has short grey hair and is wearing a light grey shirt, while the woman has long blonde hair tied back and is dressed in a coral jacket over a white top.
+Both are smiling and wearing yellow gardening gloves, holding a small plant with green leaves, indicating they are engaged in gardening activities.
+In the background, there is a neatly trimmed hedge and a grassy lawn, with outdoor trees and shrubs providing a natural backdrop under bright, clear weather.
+The scene suggests a peaceful, outdoor gardening environment typical of a well-kept garden space in Southfields, London, emphasizing lawn care and plant maintenance, consistent with the services offered by Gardening Southfields.
+Keyboard navigation is central to our accessibility work.
 We implement skip links, logical tab sequences, and visible focus styles so that keyboard users can access menus, event sign-ups, and resources without barriers.
 Where complex widgets are necessary, we supply clear instructions and ensure ARIA attributes are correctly applied to announce state changes.
 Our maintenance process includes manual keyboard testing and automated checks to catch regressions as content is updated.

 Accessible gardening meeting with diverse participants Requesting assistance and reporting barriers: if you require information in an alternative format, need support using our services, or find an accessibility issue in our Southfields gardening materials, please contact our accessibility team through the organisation's published contact channels with a clear description of the request or barrier and your preferred format.
 We will consider all reasonable adjustments and aim to respond promptly.
 In your message, include which content you need, the format you prefer, and any relevant deadlines so we can prioritise appropriately.